 This project is a place to experiment.
 It is not connected to any organization or political line.
 While theoretical and creative endeavors all revolve around political commitments in some capacity, I will not pretend that this project is “changing the world.”
 This is a space for theorists, writers, and artists to experiment with their ideas.
 Only through experimenting can any useful knowledge come into existence.

 The duty of every communist and Marxist is to intervene in the class struggle of their social formation.
 The class struggle unfolds primarily on three fronts: the economic, political, and ideological.
 The economic struggle unfolds through struggles over working conditions, wages, union formation and activity, and so on.
 The political struggle unfolds through the construction of socialist and communist organizations, and the general struggle to seize state power.
 The ideological struggle entails the struggle in knowledge (theory, philosophy, art, culture, etc.), and unfolds in the ideological state apparatuses.
 All three fronts necessarily overlap with each other.
 For example, the economic struggle over working conditions and wages leads to political struggle, as the State may intervene and impose a minimum wage on behalf of the workers.
 In order to gain support for a minimum wage, workers need to convince others why this is necessary, and this happens through ideological struggle.
 Likewise, communists want workers to own and operate the means of production (economic), which can only happen through a seizure of state power (political).
 We must also recruit workers and allies by convincing them of the necessity of the communist project (ideology).

 This project, the application of the philosophy of construction in every domain, will be a (very small) intervention in the ideological struggle.
-I want to acknowledge that this blog will represent the work of a single individual, at least initially.
 One person producing theory by themselves is not revolutionary, and any communist must do the work of studying and applying their knowledge through political practice, organizing, and collectively developing revolutionary strategy.